 Decision services are defined as overlays and therefore do not encapsulate the decisions within them.
-Therefore, the richness of connections depicted in Figure 9 is allowed.
-In this DRD, Decision 7 is dependent on Decision 2 and Decision 5 is dependent on Decision 3.
+Therefore richness of connections depicted in Figure 6.9 is allowed.
+In this DRD, Decision 7 is dependent on Decision 2.

 6.3.1 DMN Element metamodel